Castel Sant'Angelo

 Description

-That said, the Castel San’Angelo didn’t always have this military importance.
-It began as Hadrian’s tomb, whose remnants help form the inner tower structure.
-The bridge over the Tiber, known as the Ponte Sant’Angelo, was also built by Hadrian.
-Those are some of the only original structures that remain, as the space was transformed into a fortress in the 5th century, so walls and other defensive elements had to be periodically added into the space.
+That said, the Castel Sant’Angelo didn’t always have this military importance.
+It began as the Roman emperor Hadrian’s tomb, the remnants of which help form the inner tower structure.
+The bridge over the Tiber Riber, known as the Ponte Sant’Angelo, was also built by Hadrian.
+Those are some of the only original structures that remain, as the space was transformed into a fortress in the 5th century, so walls and other defensive elements had to be periodically added in.

-Finally, the Castel also has an important religious history.
-During a plague in 590, there is a story that St. Gregory the Great led an emergency procession by the Castel, and upon arriving, witnessed the Archangel Michael appear over the structure, sheathing a sword and announcing the end of the disease.
-This event helped spur the Castel’s placement within many processions as a place where a miracle occurred.
-Thus, in summary, the Castel represented an important marker of the papacy’s physical and religious power with its ability to both loom over the city and provide miracles, which is why it played an important role in papal processions.
+Finally, Castel Sant’Angelo also has an extensive religious history.
+There is a story that St. Gregory the Great led an emergency procession during a plague in 590.
+When he arrived at the Castel Sant’Angelo, he witnessed the Archangel Michael appear over the structure, sheathing a sword and announcing the end of the disease.
+This event helped spur Castel Sant’Angelo’s placement within processions as a place where a miracle occurred.
+Thus, in summary, Castel Sant’Angelo represented an important marker of the papacy’s power, due to its history as papal refuge and military stronghold, as well as its connection with miracles.
+Therefore, the site played an important role in papal processions.

 Creator